Wood sealers are protective coatings that protect wooden surfaces from moisture, water, and other elements.

 Varnish is a protective coating applied over different surfaces (usually wood) to protect them from moisture, UV rays, water, and scratches.
 It creates a glossy or satin finish that enhances the surface appearance by revealing its texture and patterns.

 There are different varnish types and each has different feature qualities.
 For instance, spar varnish is used on sea vessels and high-moisture areas because it has good water resistance.

 Exterior-grade varnish is used on outdoor furniture and building exteriors because it is weather-resistant and doesn’t degrade when exposed to UV rays.

 Alkyd varnish is a versatile finish that has been altered with vegetable oils to make it dry faster and give it a clear finish.
 Other types include spirit, oil, and acrylic varnish.

-The composition of varnish is not specific since there are different types of it.
-However, the main ingredients found in virtually all types include resins, usually alkyd resins, and a solvent or carrier, usually an oil-based solvent.
+The varnish formula depends on the brand, type, or manufacturer.
+But, the main ingredient of all types include resins, usually alkyd resins, and a solvent or carrier, usually an oil-based solvent.